CKEditor

 CKEditor (formerly known as FCKeditor) is a WYSIWYG rich text editor which enables writing content directly inside of web pages or online applications.
 Its core code is written in JavaScript and it is developed by CKSource.
 CKEditor is available under open source and commercial licenses.

 History

 FCKeditor and CKEditor 3

 The first version of CKEditor, under the name FCKeditor, was released in March 2003 by Frederico Caldeira Knabben, the creator of the editor and the project's Benevolent Dictator for Life.
-After reaching more than 3 million downloads, FCKeditor was completely reviewed and redesigned into CKEditor 3, with special attention given to performance, accessibility and a new UI.
+After reaching more than 3 million downloads, FCKeditor was extensively reviewed and redesigned as CKEditor 3, with special attention given to performance, accessibility and a new UI.

 CKEditor 4

 In December 2012, CKEditor 4 was released with an Inline Editing solution, reformatted source code, enhanced DOM and CSS performance.
 The server-side implementations were removed.
+It was retired in June 2023.

+CKEditor 4 LTS

+A special commercial-only continuance of CKEditor 4 only for security updates and critical bug fixes, limited until December 2028.